KingPungy/ATP_Room_Sim/README.md

     ```

 ### Python Code Requirements
-Install the required Python packages by running the following command:
+Install the required Python packages by running the following command.
+This also contains the pybind11 module:
 ```bash
 pip install -r requirements.txt
 ```